hi, who's this?¶

 Welcome to my Fabricademy blog.

-Earlier this year I wrote an essay responding to the quesion, "Envisage a world where you would like to live, what place does fashion have in this world and what does it look like?" which can be viewed here.
+Earlier in 2021 I wrote an essay responding to the quesion, "Envisage a world where you would like to live, what place does fashion have in this world and what does it look like?" which can be viewed here.

 In my writing and research I highlight fields of interest such as: